 2.1.
 Peaceful Allocations.
-Society is composed of a collection N of individuals of unit measure.
+Society is composed of a continuum of individuals index on [0, 1].
 Society has a total value v, which it can allocate among its members using transfers of money.
 This value may represent material or economic resources, or the value of ideological positions such as "a Hindu state".
-Just how this value is generated is indeed important to the results will be described in more detail below.
+Just how this value is generated is indeed important to the results, and will be described in more detail below.